leo-project/leofs/releasenotes/leofs-0.10.md

 Known Issues
 -------------

-* [DU comand](http://www.leofs.org/docs/admin_guide.html#du-retrieve-a-number-of-objects-from-object-storage) and [Compact command](http://www.leofs.org/docs/admin_guide.html#compact-remove-logical-deleted-objects-and-metadata-from-object-storage-and-metadata-storage-respectively) are NOT stable.
-We will resolve them with v0.10.1
+* [DU comand](http://www.leofs.org/docs/admin_guide.html#du-retrieve-a-number-of-objects-from-object-storage) is NOT stable.
+We will resolve it with v0.10.1